aleksilassila/reiverr/README.md

 ![Version](https://ghcr-badge.egpl.dev/aleksilassila/reiverr/latest_tag?color=%2344cc11&ignore=latest&label=version&trim=)
 ![Size](https://ghcr-badge.egpl.dev/aleksilassila/reiverr/size?color=%2344cc11&tag=latest&label=image+size&trim=)

-Reiverr is a project that aims to create a single UI for interacting with TMDB, Jellyfin, Radarr and Sonarr, as well as be an alternative to Overseerr.
+Reiverr is a project that aims to create a single UI for interacting with TMDB, streaming content from various sources and be an alternative to Overseerr.

 This project is still in early stages, and many features are still missing / being tested and changed.
 Contributions are welcome!
 See [contributing](#Contributing) for more information.